-Is interest-led learning even possible when your child’s only interests are YouTube and Video Games?
+Is interest-led homeschooling even possible when your child’s only interests are YouTube and Video Games?

 My son asks me to sit with him and watch a YouTube video at least three times a day these days.